arthpatel573/Custom-training-with-GCP-AI-Platform/README.md

 This repo is for demonstrating an example of custom training of `PyTorch` models on GCP AI-platform using dockerized container.

 * [Setup docker with Cloud Container Registry](https://cloud.google.com/container-registry/docs/pushing-and-pulling)

+* The data can also be downloaded using [this script](https://github.com/arthpatel573/Custom-training-with-GCP-AI-Platform.git).

 ### Scripts

 * [train-local.sh](scripts/train-local.sh) This script trains a model locally.